Turnkey Plugins \ Social Login for Drupal 7 Fork on Github

 3. Drupal Rules

-Starting from version 1.9, the OneAll Drupal 7 module defines the event Oneall registered user.
-This event occurs when a user registers with OneAll Social Login.
+Social Login triggers on the event OneAll Registered User.
+This event occurs whenever a user registers with OneAll Social Login.
 When creating a rule with the Drupal Rules module, you can choose to react on this event.

-The OneAll registered user event provides most of the social network profile information.
-The social network profile information can be used in conditions and actions to, for example, populate account custom fields, customize forms using the Rules Forms module.
+The OneAll Registered User event provides most of data retrieved from the user's social network profile.
+That information can be used in conditions and actions to, for example, populate form fields or customise forms using the Rules Forms module.

 a.
 The API communication does not seem to work correctly